 - Member Utah Bureau of Land Management Resource Advisory Council.

-Lauren Wood, Dee’s granddaughter is also currently involved in:
+Lauren Wood, Dee’s grandchild is also currently involved in:

 - Executive Committee Member of the Utah Chapter of the Sierra Club

 - Director of the Green River Action Network

 - Member of Wasatch & Canyon Country Rising Tide

 - Member of Stop Uinta Basin Railway Coalition

 - Policy Advocate for Utah Guides & Outfitters